 - Keep it Relevant.
 It’s okay to engrave general messages on plaques and other awards, but don’t be so general it loses relevance.
 In other words, “For Excellence” sounds nice, but it opens up the question, “Excellence for what?”
 Stay relevant to the reason for the award in the first place.
 For instance, did the recipient demonstrate excellence in academic studies?
 Or were they excellent at sales?

 - Keep it Sincere.
 Improper wording can accidentally sound sarcastic or snarky.
 Be straightforward and sincere unless you intend to be funny and the recipient won’t be offended.

-- Keep it Personal. perpetual trophy The wording and phrasing on awards should be personalized with the recipient’s name.
+- Keep it Personal.
+The wording and phrasing on awards should be personalized with the recipient’s name.
 This gives the award more significance and makes it more meaningful.
 It can also be the name of a team.
 If you want to list team members, consider a larger or plaque so there is room to list team members.

 - Proofread!
 Nothing takes away from a trophy or award like a typo.
 Please take the time to read your message carefully.
 Better yet, have two or three different people read and reread it to ensure there are no mispellings.

 Let us help you create a special award!